Mozilla-Campus-Club-Cummins/Design_HacktoberFest24/CONTRIBUTOR.md

 ## Pull request process

-The MDN Web Docs project has a well-defined pull request process which is documented in the [Pull request guidelines](https://developer.mozilla.org/en-US/docs/MDN/Community/Pull_requests).
+The Mozilla-Campus-Club-Cummins has a well-defined pull request process which is documented in the [Pull request guidelines](https://developer.mozilla.org/en-US/docs/MDN/Community/Pull_requests).
 Make sure you read and understand this process before you start working on a pull request.

 ### Forking and cloning the project